Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: EoS Dynamics and Black Hole Mass Evolution

 \section{EoS Dynamics and Black Hole Mass Evolution}

-Having constrained the cosmological parameters in Section \ref{sec:constraints}, we now apply these observational bounds to model the secular evolution of supermassive black holes.
-In the standard $\Lambda$CDM paradigm, the dark energy density is constant ($w=-1$), leading to a static black hole mass ($M(z) \equiv M_0$).
-In contrast, the KHDE framework predicts a redshift-dependent equation of state, $w_{DE}(z)$, which drives a dynamic mass accretion process governed by Eq. (\ref{eq:mass_evolution}).
+With the cosmological parameters constrained in Section~\ref{sec:constraints}, we now use these bounds to model the secular evolution of supermassive black holes.
+In the standard $\Lambda$CDM paradigm, dark energy is a cosmological constant ($w=-1$), and the Babichev prescription implies no dark-energy-driven mass drift, i.e.~$M(z)\equiv M_0$.
+In contrast, KHDE predicts a redshift-dependent equation of state $w_{DE}(z)$, which generically induces a non-trivial mass evolution through Eq.~(\ref{eq:mass_acc_z}).